 For the senior students we provide opportunities to give back to the School through becoming a Tutor and offering free academic assistance in a range of subjects to junior students on a weekly basis.

-This cultural group performs its own special Korean Extravaganza every year over two evenings in the Centennial Theatre.
-A joint event in conjunction with Epsom Girls' Grammar School, the Extravaganza is always a great success, attracting full houses each night.
+A joint event in conjunction with Epsom Girls’ Grammar School, the Extravaganza is always a great success, attracting full houses each night.
 Many hours of work go into the event, both on practices and in creating a fabulous array of costumes and props.

 This group began in 2005, when a group of senior Sri Lankan students got together to share their culture and give back to the School for all they had received from Grammar.
 They offer tutorials for less able students and this has received much support.
 Being ardent cricket fans, the group holds indoor cricket games at lunchtime in the Gymnasium.

-They also participate in inter-cultural group sporting events within the School including football, rugby, basketball and an indoor cricket tournament with the Indian Cultural Group.
+The group, led by Master in Charge Mrs Simento, participate in inter-cultural group sporting events within the School including football, rugby, basketball and an indoor cricket tournament with the Indian Cultural Group.

 Each year the members prepare a skit or dance for the Cultural Evening in Term 3, where they take great pride in sharing their culture.
 A bake sale is held to fundraise for expenses incurred during the year and to support charitable causes.
 Any student is welcome to become a member of the Sri Lankan Cultural Group.